 To ensure maximum security, you can set up 2-factor authentication for the external payroll accountant's login, if they are not logging in via a Google account.
 This would mean that all employees in this role would have to complete an additional authentication step using a Google Authenticator token when logging in.

-If your accountant uses DATEV LODAS payroll software, you can create a DATEV LODAS export in Personio that can then be imported directly into DATEV LODAS.
+German customers who use the DATEV-integration, you can create a DATEV export in Personio that can then be imported directly into DATEV.
 You can find further information on this topic here.

 Restricting the External Payroll Accountant Role